httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note: these are shown here using the line wrapping algorithm in {{RFC8792}} due to limitations in the document format that strips trailing spaces from diagrams.

-Any HTTP field component identifiers MAY have the following parameters in specific circumstances.
+Any HTTP field component identifiers MAY have the following parameters in specific circumstances, each described in detail in their own sections:

-sf
+`sf`
 : A boolean flag indicating that the field value is to be canonicalized using strict encoding of the structured field value. {{http-header-structured}}

-key
+`key`
 : A string parameter used to select a single member value from a dictionary structured field. {{http-header-dictionary}}

+`req`
+: Indicates that the component value is derived from the request that triggered this response message and not from the response message directly.
+Note that this parameter can also be applied to many derived component identifiers. {{content-request-response}}

+Additional parameters MAY be defined in a registry established in {{param-registry}}.

 ### Canonicalized Structured HTTP Fields {#http-header-structured}

-If the value of the the HTTP field in question is a structured field ({{STRUCTURED-FIELDS}}), the component identifier MAY include the `sf` parameter to indicate it is a known structured field.
+If the value of the the HTTP field in question is known by the application to be a structured field ({{STRUCTURED-FIELDS}}), the component identifier MAY include the `sf` parameter to indicate it is a known structured field.
 If this parameter is included with a component identifier, the HTTP field value MUST be serialized using the rules specified in {{Section 4 of STRUCTURED-FIELDS}} applicable to the type of the HTTP field.
 Note that this process will replace any optional internal whitespace with a single space character, among other potential transformations of the value.